 Our Top Pick for Backcountry Skiing is the Arc'teryx Squamish Hoody.
 It is designed to fit and look almost exactly like their much higher priced hardshells, but is constructed with only a single layer.
 Its storm hood, adjustable cuffs, and lower drop hem in the back make it a great option for sunny weather skiing.
 Its fit also allows for layering beneath.
-The Rab Windveil Jacket and the Patagonia Alpine Houdini are also appropriate options for skiing in, giving enough protection and room to layer beneath.
+The Patagonia Alpine Houdini is also appropriate option for skiing, giving enough protection and room to layer beneath.
 We wouldn't really use any of the other jackets here for skiing, mostly because they are harder to layer winter clothing beneath.

 Hanging Around Town

 Due to their versatility, wind breakers can also be a functional around town piece, providing warmth and protection from the wind, shade, or chilly temps.
 However, when assessing their feasibility as around town garments, they suddenly need to compete with every other piece of clothing on the planet, and from a fashion standpoint, these jackets don't really stack up.
 Outdoor clothing these days is trending towards the very bright, super flashy, neon spectrum of colors, and these jackets are no exception.
 Only the most subdued jackets we tested would we consider wearing out in town, unless we were on a run or bike ride.
 Those would be the Arc'teryx Squamish Hoody or the Sierra Designs Exhale Windshell.
 Every other option is best reserved strictly as performance wear, in our opinion.